-exceptionalism.
+In essence, that was the reaction of the United Nations Vienna Conference on human rights of 1993 to the claims for regional exceptionalism.
 Universal human rights, that Congress insisted, are just that: universal, international, non-derogable, interchangeable.
 In our world, we do not always attain these ideals.
 Achieving them sometimes takes much time.
 But that does not prove, or even suggest, that they do not exist.
 This is as true of my own country, Australia, as it is of any other.
 We have not always been respectful of the universal human rights of our indigenous peoples; of women; of Asian immigrants in the era of White Australia; of refugee applicants today; of the disabled; of people living with HIV and AIDS; of homosexuals; or of the poor and homeless.

 But the discourse about these subjects (in the field of bioethics and everywhere else) has certainly changed in the past 60 years.
 It is no longer a discourse about local history, culture and tradition.
-If it were, South Africa would still be an apartheid state; Australia would have a legally supported whites-only immigration policy; the United States would still have segregation and anti-miscegenation; China would still exclude entry by all people living with HIV or AIDS and India would still oppress its homosexual citizens with outdated criminal laws.
-Increasingly, and correctly, human rights is a universal discourse about human beings everywhere and their claim to equal rights.
+If it were, South Africa would still be an apartheid state; Australia would have a legally supported whites-only immigration policy; the United States would still have segregation and anti-miscegenation; China would still exclude entry by all people living with HIV or AIDS and India would still citizens with outdated its homosexual criminal oppress Increasingly, and correctly, human rights is a universal discourse about human beings everywhere and their claim to equal rights.
 Nowhere is that claim more emphatic than in the assertion of the right to basic health care and in the general filed of bioethics.